Everyone

 The employment relationship could be between:

-• an employee and their employer
+• an and their

 • fellow employees